CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Results

 \subsection{Read Mapping Accuracy}

-\head{\mech vs.\ Baseline and HPC} Table~\ref{tab:results1} shows the F1 scores of RawHash2 read mapping with no error correction (Baseline), HPC, and \mech correction across three segmentation algorithms on the D1, D2, and D3 datasets.
-Extended results reporting F1 score, recall, precision, and the percentage of reads mapped across all tested configurations are available in Supplementary Tables~\ref{tab:full-results-D1},~\ref{tab:full-results-D2}, and~\ref{tab:full-results-D3}.
-We make four key observations.
+\head{\mech vs. Baseline without HPC} Table~\ref{tab:results1} shows the effect of \mech on the F1 scores of RawHash2 read mapping without HPC across three segmentation algorithms on the D1, D2, and D3 datasets.
+Extended results reporting F1 score, precision, and recall across all tested configurations are available in Supplementary Tables~\ref{tab:full-results-D1},~\ref{tab:full-results-D2}, and~\ref{tab:full-results-D3}.
+We make three key observations.

-First, \mech consistently improves the F1 score over the baseline across all combinations, while HPC does not. \mech provides especially large improvements when paired with Scrappie (R9.4), increasing the F1 score from 0.177 to 0.693 on D1, from 0.324 to 0.814 on D2, and from 0.001 to 0.757 on D3.
-We believe this is because Scrappie (R9.4) tends to heavily oversegment R10.4.1 signals, and one of the primary ways \mech corrects events is by identifying and removing these oversegmentation errors.
-In contrast, HPC reduces accuracy in several cases (e.g., from 0.882 to 0.843 for Campolina on D2), as it can remove correct and informative events along with erroneous ones.
+First, \mech consistently improves the F1 score over the baseline across all experiments. \mech provides especially large improvements when paired with Scrappie (R9.4).
+We believe this is for two reasons: 1)~Scrappie (R9.4) tends to heavily oversegment R10.4.1 signals, and one of the primary ways \mech corrects events is by identifying and removing these oversegmentation errors.
+2)~Scrappie (R9.4) is designed for an older nanopore chemistry, meaning any analysis tool which uses Scrappie (R9.4) on signals generated by an R10.4.1 nanopore without error removal (e.g. \mech or HPC) is expected to perform poorly.
 More detailed results on the effects of \mech and HPC can be found in Supplementary Tables~\ref{tab:hpc-delta} and \ref{tab:correction-delta}.

-Second, \mech outperforms HPC in all cases except one: on D1 with Scrappie (R10.4.1), where HPC achieves an F1 of 0.649 compared to 0.633 for \mech.
-This demonstrates that \mech is a more accurate and general-purpose error correction mechanism than HPC across different segmentation algorithms and datasets in most cases.